26 of the Best Museums In Budapest

 The Robert Capa Photography Center in Budapest has a major permanent exhibition of Capa's works.
 Photo: Tas Tóbiás

-#7 - Robert Capa Contemporary Photography Center (location; 11 p.m. to 7 p.m., open every day; HUF 4,000 admission): Home to one of largest photo collections of Robert Capa, the renowned war photographer who grew up in Budapest.
+#7 - Robert Capa Contemporary Photography Center (location; 11 p.m. to 7 p.m., open every day; HUF 4,000 admission): This museum holds one of the largest photo collections of Robert Capa, the renowned war photographer who grew up in Budapest.
 The permanent exhibition features a rotating set of 140 pieces, including his famous pictures from the Spanish Civil War and D-Day.
 Also here: photos by André Kertész, another big name, taken as a young man in the Hungarian countryside.
 Before you leave, glimpse the Art Nouveau stained glass windows in the staircase designed by József Rippl-Rónai.

-#8 - House of Music Hungary (location; 10 a.m. to 6 p.m., closed on Monday; HUF 3,600 admission): A recently opened Budapest museum, the House of Music charts the evolution of music from its tribal beginnings to the present day.
+#8 - House of Music Hungary (location; 10 a.m. to 6 p.m., closed on Monday; HUF 3,900 admission): A recently opened Budapest museum, the House of Music charts the evolution of music from its tribal beginnings to the present day.
 The interactive and well-curated show takes detours to Hungary's greats, such as Ferenc Liszt, Béla Bartók, and Zoltán Kodály.
 Each visitor gets a high-quality wireless headphone for an immersive musical experience.
-Keep an eye out for the concerts on the upstairs, too.
-The museum is located in the City Park, inside a striking building designed by Japanese star architect, Sou Fujimoto.
+Keep also an eye out for the concerts on the upstairs.
+The House of Music is located in the City Park, inside a striking building designed by Japanese star architect, Sou Fujimoto.

 Budapest's Müpa is home to the Ludwig Museum of contemporary art.
 Photo: Tas Tóbiás